 Región de Valparaíso, Chile

-Set on the shore of a spectacular fjord with views over the Folgefonna glacier, the family-run (and family-friendly) Hotel Ullensvang offers jaw-dropping scenery in every season.
-But there’s just something special about Scandinavia in the winter, especially when you’re floating in a 288-foot, wrap-around pool channel that connects the indoor pool to an outdoor infinity pool and is heated to the balmy mid-80s.
+Set on the shore of a spectacular fjord in Norway with views over the Folgefonna glacier, the family-run (and family-friendly) Hotel Ullensvang offers jaw-dropping scenery during every season.
+But there’s something special about Scandinavia during the winter months—especially when you’re floating in the hotel’s 288-foot, wraparound stream that connects an indoor pool to an outdoor infinity pool and is heated to a balmy mid-80 degrees.
+You don’t have to spend the night to enjoy the pools; two-hour visits can be booked for any time of day or night.

 Nishimuraya Hotel Shogetsutei

-Not technically a pool, the Japanese onsen is a communal hot springs bath.
-(Also, unlike in a pool, an onsen is enjoyed silently and sans swimsuit!)
-Nishimuraya Hotel Shogetsutei is a peaceful, hot-springs ryokan (traditional Japanese inn), located in the scenic forests around Mount Kuruhi.
-It has both indoor and outdoor onsens, along with some private dips, should you be feeling shy.
+Not technically a pool, the Japanese onsen is a deeply traditional communal hot springs bath.
+(However, unlike in most communal pools, onsen etiquette requires soaking silently and sans swimsuit!)
+About 100 miles northwest of Kyoto in the scenic forests around Mount Kuruhi, Nishimuraya Hotel Shogetsutei is a peaceful, hot-springs ryokan (traditional Japanese inn) that has both indoor and outdoor onsens.
+There are also some areas for private dips, should you be feeling shy.
+(If you’re looked to go pool-hopping around the country, we have seven more top-notch onsen in Japan to recommend.)

-The exclusive Amangani has a refined Wild-West vibe inspired by the surrounding majesty of nearby national parks Yellowstone and Grand Teton.
-Finished in quartzite and steaming with heat, the outdoor pool and whirlpool are designed for relaxation after a long day of skiing, snowshoeing, dog sledding, or snowmobiling.
+The exclusive Amangani resort has a refined Wild West vibe inspired by the majesty of nearby national parks Yellowstone and Grand Teton.
+Finished in quartzite and steaming with heat, the outdoor pool and whirlpool—part of the property’s Jackson Hole Spa—are designed for relaxation after a day of skiing, snowshoeing, dog sledding, or snowmobiling.
+The 115-foot-long infinity pool is also a glorious place to marvel over astounding views of the Teton and Snake River mountain ranges.

 Sierra Nevada, Spain

-Snow isn’t the first thing to come to mind when you think of southern Spain, but high in the mountains of Andalusia, you can find this ski-in/ski-out retreat blanketed in white.
-After taking a dip in El Lodge’s outdoor pool and hot tub fashioned from Finnish timber, après-swim at the outdoor bar, The Sun Deck, where you can dry off in front of the free-standing fire pits with faux-fur blankets and warming cocktails.
+Snow isn’t the first thing to come to mind when you think of southern Spain, but high in the mountains of Andalusia, you can find this ski-in/ski-out alpine retreat blanketed in wintry white.
+After taking a dip in El Lodge’s outdoor pool and hot tub, elegantly fashioned from Finnish timber, enjoy après-swim at the resort’s outdoor bar, the Sun Deck, where you can dry off in front of freestanding firepits with faux-fur blankets and hot cocktails.

 Fairmont Banff Springs

-Snuggled in an evergreen forest of the Canadian Rockies, the historic Fairmont Banff Springs was built as a grand mountain getaway in 1888 by the Canadian Pacific Railway.
-Today, this massive hotel, called the “castle of the Rockies,” has an indoor saltwater pool, a spa with waterfalls and mineral pools, and a year-round, 66-foot, outdoor pool.
+Snuggled in an evergreen forest of the Canadian Rockies, the Fairmont Banff Springs was built by the Canadian Pacific Railway in 1888.
+Today, the massive luxury hotel still stands as a grand mountain getaway in the highly visited national park.
+Nicknamed the “castle of the Rockies,” the historic resort features an indoor saltwater pool, a spa with waterfalls and mineral pools, and an outdoor pool that guests can enjoy year-round, sun or snow.
+New to the Rockies?
+Our first timer’s guide to Banff has the lowdown on when, where, and how to visit.

 Boutique Hotel Wachtelhof

-It’s easy to hide away from the world at this impeccably appointed Austrian mountain lodge.
-Boutique Hotel Wachtelhof is tucked into the powdery slopes of the Austrian Alps and fuses Old-World accents (think antlers, timber beams, and roaring fires) with contemporary luxury.
-Tucked under blankets of snow, the 16th-century-farmer’s-lodge-turned-spa looks like a gingerbread house dripping with icing.
-The spa boasts three different saunas (Finnish, herbal, and infrared), as well as an outdoor pool lit by lanterns and lampposts under snow-capped pine trees.
+It’s easy to hide away at the impeccably appointed Boutique Hotel Wachtelhof, a cozy, upscale mountain lodge tucked into the powdery slopes of the Austrian Alps.
+The exceptional European ski resort features a 17th-century farmer’s lodge-turned-spa, which looks like a gingerbread house dripping with icing.
+The Heurigen Spa fuses Old World accents (antlers, timber beams, and roaring fires) with contemporary luxury, boasting three different saunas—Finnish, herbal, and infrared—plus an outdoor pool lit by lanterns under snow-capped pine trees.